MARKET STUDY: INSURANCE REBRANDING

 Insurance rebranding.
 An Insurance Market Study.

-Insurance rebranding started when ProAssurance, a medical liability insurance company, came to us for help.
+Our experience with insurance rebranding began when ProAssurance, a medical liability insurance company, came to us for help.

 We found that it’s a category perceived as dishonest.